projectara/greybus-spec/source/special.rst

 the number of Interfaces covered by the Module in the intf_count field; this includes the Primary Interface, plus the total number of :ref:`Secondary Interfaces <glossary-secondary-interface>` to the Module, if any.

-Interface IDs increase consecutively, moving counter-clockwise around the Frame.
-The size of a Module (the value of the intf_count field in the Module Inserted request payload) is always one or more.
+The size of a Module (the value of the intf_count field in the Module Inserted request payload) is thus always one or more.

 .. figtable::
     :nofig: